knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf_osgi43/tools/android/apk/projects/README.txt

 buttons in a simple Android view.
 This project can be used as a template for creating new Knopflerfish Android instances (defining bundles to install/start and including customized Android views).

+When compiling Knopflerfish bundles for the Android Application projects, APIs are loaded from the standard Knopflerfish 'jars' directory.
+Thus it is necessary to do a top level build of knopflerfish.org before building Android Application projects.